maluio/agentic-k8s/README.md

 ./scripts/bootstrap.sh
 ```

 Running the script on a Linux host with `systemd` provisions everything this lab expects.
-The bootstrap is idempotent—reruns skip work that’s already complete, refresh Helm releases, and restart any missing port-forwards.
+The bootstrap is idempotent—reruns skip work that’s already complete, refresh Helm releases, and restart the Firefox port-forward if needed.
 You may be prompted for `sudo` to install K3s.

 After the script completes it prints:
-- URLs and credentials for Gitea (`http://127.0.0.1:8090/`, `agentadmin / agentadmin123!`)
+- Gitea credentials (`agentadmin / agentadmin123!`) for use via the Firefox landing page
-- Argo CD access points (`http://127.0.0.1:8093/`, `https://127.0.0.1:8083/`) and the current admin password
+- Argo CD access details and the current admin password (reach it through the Firefox landing page or a manual port-forward if you prefer)
-- Confirmation that the sample nginx deployment is reachable at `http://127.0.0.1:8081/`
+- Confirmation that the sample nginx deployment is ready inside the cluster
 - A Firefox browser UI at `http://127.0.0.1:5801/` (password `firefox`) that opens a landing page of cluster links

-Port-forward logs are written to `${TMPDIR:-/tmp}/agentic-k8s` so you can inspect them if a tunnel drops (for example when coordinating with Tailscale Serve).
+Port-forward logs are written to `${TMPDIR:-/tmp}/agentic-k8s` so you can inspect them if the Firefox tunnel drops (for example when coordinating with Tailscale Serve).

 ## What Bootstrap Installs